Special Use Permits

 Sidewalk Repair

 Special use permits are required for proposed work within City maintained right of way.
 Examples of such work include all excavations and installations relating to conduit, poles, pole lines, wires, pipes, valves, conductors, sewers, drains, new or relocated driveways, and sidewalks or accessories thereof.
-Tree planting in the City's right of way requires a permit, but the insurance and fee requirements are waived.

 A permit is not required for inspections of manholes, vaults, and other structures located outside the pavement surface, maintenance of lighting fixtures, replacement of existing driveways (without the sidewalk or apron) or driveway maintenance.
-If the sidewalk and/or apron is being replaced with the driveway, a permit is required, but no fee will apply.

-The Special Use Permit instructions and application provide additional information with regards to insurance, fees, and surety requirements.
+The Special Use Permit instructions and application packet provide additional information with regards to insurance, fees, and surety requirements.

 **PLEASE BE ADVISED**